hubtype/botonic/packages/botonic-nlu/README.md

 ### Handling your model

-The core of Botonic NLU resides in generating new models by using neural networks.
+Botonic NLU generates NLU model using neural networks (NN).
 You can use predefined NN templates or create your own networks based on tfjs.
-Once a model has been trained, the generated results to be used later to run new predictions are stored under a directory holding the following information:
+Once a model has been trained, it will be stored in a directory to enable running new predictions in future sessions.
+The directory will hold the following information:

 > - **model.json**: topology of the neural network.
 > - **weights.bin**: weights of the trained model.